Faithful Semitoric Systems: Basic properties of faithful semitoric systems

-\begin{proposition} Let $(M,\om,\Phi)$ be a vertical almost-toric system and let $U\subset B$ be open and path-connected.
-Then the subsystem of $(M,\om,\Phi)$ relative to $U$ is a faithful almost-toric system that satisfies properties \ref{item:200} -- \ref{item:101} of a vertical almost-toric system.
-Moreover, if for all $x_0 \in \R$, $\{(x,y) \mid x = x_0\} \cap U$ is either empty or path-connected, then the subsystem relative to $U$ is, in fact, a vertical almost-toric system. \end{proposition}
+\begin{Proposition} Let $(M,\om,\Phi)$ be a faithful semitoric system and let $U\subset B$ be open and path-connected.
+Then the subsystem of $(M,\om,\Phi)$ relative to $U$ is a~faithful almost-toric system satisfying properties~{\rm \ref{item:23}--\ref{item:3}} and~{\rm \ref{item:100}--\ref{item:101}} of a~faithful semitoric system.
+Moreover, if for all $x_0 \in \R$, $\{(x,y) \,|\, x = x_0\} \cap U$ is either empty or path-connected, then the subsystem relative to $U$ is, in fact, a faithful semitoric system. \end{Proposition}

-\begin{proof} The subsystem relative to $U$ is faithful by Remark~\ref{rmk:faithfulness_preserved} and almost-toric by Remark~\ref{rmk:sat_subsyst_at}.
-The total space is connected because $U$ is connected and the subsystem is faithful.
-Property~\ref{item:3} is satisfied because $\Phi^{-1}(U)$ is a union of orbits of its first integral.
-Finally, Properties \ref{item:100} and \ref{item:101} are preserved under taking subsystems.
+\begin{proof} The subsystem relative to $U$ is faithful by Corollary~\ref{cor:faithfulness_preserved} and almost-toric by Remark~\ref{rmk:sat_subsyst_at}.
+The total space is connected because~$U$ is connected and the subsystem is faithful.
+Property~\ref{item:3} is satisfied because~$\Phi^{-1}(U)$ is a union of orbits of its first integral.
+Finally, properties~\ref{item:100} and~\ref{item:101} are preserved under taking subsystems.
 This proves the first assertion.

 Assume that the intersection of $U$ with any vertical line is either empty or path-connected.
-Because the subsystem relative to $U$ is faithful almost-toric, Lemma \ref{lemma:connected_J} implies the fibers of $J|_U$ are path-connected, as desired. \end{proof}
+Because the subsystem relative to~$U$ is faithful almost-toric, Lemma~\ref{lemma:connected_J} implies the fibers of~$J|_U$ are path-connected, as desired. \end{proof}